Last updated on September 12th, 2019 at 05:15 am

 - 1 and 1/2 cups white spelt flour

 - 1 1/2 tablespoons coconut or unprocessed sugar

 - pinch sea salt

-- 1 1/2 cups vegan buttermilk (up to 1 1/2 cups almond or soy milk and 1 1/2 tablespoons apple cider vinegar)
+- 1 1/2 cups vegan buttermilk up to 1 and 1/2 cups almond or soy milk and 1 and 1/2 tablespoons apple cider vinegar

 - Blueberries and coconut yoghurt to serve

-- To make vegan buttermilk, put 1 tablespoon of apple cider in to a measuring cup and fill to a cup with soy or almond milk.
+- To make vegan buttermilk add 1 tablespoon of apple cider vinegar in to a measuring cup and fill to a cup with soy or almond milk.
 Pour mixture in to a small bowl.
 Repeat the process with a 1/2 tablespoon of vinegar filling to a half-cup measure with milk.
 Set the 1 1/2 cups of buttermilk aside for 10 minutes.